Lego Birthday Party Ideas & Free Printables

 I hope these photos will give you heaps of ideas and inspiration for your own party.
 Sticking with primary colors is always a great way to keep a theme working well.
 In this one, they stuck to the same primary green, primary blue, primary yellow and primary red colors throughout and it makes the party really pop!

 Jeffrey's Lego Birthday

-Wonderful LEGO party by Sarah of Melbourne Australia
+Wonderful LEGO party by Sarah of Crackers Art, Melbourne Australia

-Kirsten (a mom) has some great details from her party
+Kirsten (a blogger) has some great details from her party

 - Black marker on yellow cups is all it takes to create these awesome mini figure head cups!